hpcc-systems/HPCC-Platform/testing/regress/README.rst

 |       optional arguments:
 |        -h, --help               show this help message and exit
 |        --target [target_cluster_list | all], -t [target_cluster_list | all]
-|                                 target cluster(s) for query to run.
+|                                 run the query on target cluster(s).
 If target = 'all' then run query on all clusters.
-If not defined then default value(s) come from config (ecl-test.json by default).
+If undefined the config 'defaultTargetClusters' value will be used.
 |        --publish, -p            publish compiled query instead of run.
 |        --pq threadNumber        parallel query execution for multiple test cases specified in CLI with threadNumber threads.
 (If threadNumber is '-1' on a single node system then threadNumber = numberOfLocalCore * 2 )
 |